mikel-egana-aranguren/mikel-egana-aranguren/README.md

 ### Background

-My research interests revolve around the publication and consumption of data following [FAIR principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable), mainly in [Government Open Data](https://www.opendata.euskadi.eus/lod/-/linked-open-data/) and [Life Sciences](https://www.semantic-web-journal.net/content/special-issue-linked-data-health-care-and-life-sciences).
-I am also interested in the application of Knowledge Graphs in [enterprise data-centric architectures](http://www.datacentricmanifesto.org/).
+My research and development activity is related to the publication and consumption of data following [FAIR principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable), mainly in [Government Open Data](https://www.opendata.euskadi.eus/lod/-/linked-open-data/) and [Life Sciences](https://www.semantic-web-journal.net/content/special-issue-linked-data-health-care-and-life-sciences).
+I also find the application of Knowledge Graphs in [enterprise data-centric architectures](http://www.datacentricmanifesto.org/) very promising, since I have seen it in action.

 ### Interested?

-I am open to any kind of collaboration, including consultancy through the [Euskoiker foundation](http://www.euskoiker.ehu.es/).
-Besides my academic background, I have hands-on experience on Linked Open Data projects and data integration through Knowledge Graphs in companies like [Eurohelp](https://eurohelp.es/) and [Eccenca GmbH](https://eccenca.com/).
+I am open to any kind of collaboration, including consulting services on areas related to my background, through the [Euskoiker foundation](http://www.euskoiker.ehu.es/).
+Besides my academic research activity, I have hands-on experience on Linked Open Data projects and data integration through Knowledge Graphs in companies like [Eurohelp](https://eurohelp.es/) and [Eccenca GmbH](https://eccenca.com/).

 ### To know more